Boeing eyes satellite deal with tech giant this year

 He said the challenge was to drive down the cost of satellite communications to be more in line with terrestrial costs, which would help the tech firms justify the expense of building a larger communications satellite.

-But if sufficient demand failed to materialize, the tech companies would be left with the cost of "a really high performance satellite," he said.
+But if sufficient demand failed to materialise, the tech companies would be left with the cost of "a really high performance satellite," he said.

 Boeing and other satellite makers have been eying a new source of demand from technology firms such as Google and Amazon.com, given their interest in reaching the estimated 70 percent of the globe that still lacks access to the Internet.